lsteinberg-r7/pizza-restaurant/README.md

 # Pizza-Restaurant
-Implementing a pizza restaurant management system
+Implementing a pizza restaurant management system.

 The pizza restaurant is composed of the following personnels:
 - 2 Dough chefs - each one has a 7 seconds dough preparation time
-- 3 topping chefs - each one has 4 seconds to put toppings on a pizza
+- 3 Topping chefs - each one has 4 seconds to put toppings on a pizza
-- 1 oven - has a 10 seconds preparation time
+- 1 Oven - has a 10 seconds preparation time
-- 2 waiters - each one serves the pizza in 5 seconds.
+- 2 Waiters - each one serves the pizza within 5 seconds

 ### Running the restaurant locally